fish-shell/fish-shell/README.md

 fish is written in a sane subset of C++98, with a few components from C++TR1.
 It builds successfully with g++ 4.2 or later, and with clang.
 It also will build as C++11.

-fish can be built using autotools or Xcode. autoconf 2.60 or later is required.
+fish can be built using autotools or Xcode. autoconf 2.60 or later is required to build from git versions, but is not required for releases.

 fish depends on a curses implementation, such as ncurses.
 The headers and libraries are required for building.

+fish requires PCRE2 due to the regular expression support contained in the `string` builtin.
+A copy is included with the source code, and will be used automatically if it does not already exist on your system.

 fish requires gettext for translation support.